 652 Acres, Established 2013.
 Limited public access.
 A 652-acre working cattle ranch located in South Nevada County showcases oak woodlands, grasslands, over two miles of Bear River frontage and two miles of interior creeks.
 Garden Bar Preserve connects a 9,000-acre conserved landscape on both sides of the Bear River.

 2.25 Acres, Established 2017.
 Access: No Public Access.
 Conservation Values: Bear River Recreation and Park District donated 1.23 acres of open space known as Higgins Pond Preserve to BYLT in 2017.
-Located on the corner of Combie and Armstrong Roads (Higgins Corner), east of Highway 49 near Lake of the Pines, the preserve is considered…
+Located at Higgins Corner, east of Highway 49 near Lake of the Pines, the preserve is considered sensitive habitat in an area that is designated for high density development.

 1.5 acres, Established 1992.
 Public access allowed.
 The Ray and Helen Mathis donated this pond in Alta Sierra to the Land Trust because they wanted it preserved and available for use by area residents.
 Today families enjoy a nice trail, benches, picnic tables and a fishing spot while the pond provides habitat for western pond turtles, egrets and ducks.